gt-rail-internal/rerail_stretchit_grasp/README.md

 This execution will calculate the grasp pose of the first indexed object by rail segmentation and publish it to the topic called "/stretch_grasp/single_grasp_pose".

-# Testing with ROS bag
+## Testing with ROS bag
 For easy testing you could use a rosbag instead of runnning on the robot.
-The step to run using rosbag are as follows:
+Refer to [setup](#setup) regarding bag file location.The step to run using rosbag are as follows:
 1. Launch the rosbag
    ```
    roslaunch grasp_pkg_tests grasp_rosbag.launch